luyadev/luya/docs/guide/lesson-module.md

 # How to create a LUYA module

-In this lesson we're going to create a module which handles all basic needs for maintaining a simple address book.
-We'll create the module, learn about the CRUD interface, establish an URL route and learning about the two ways of a possible module frontend presentation.
+In this lesson we are going to create a module which handles all basic needs for maintaining a simple address book.
+We will create the module, learn about the CRUD interface, establish an URL route and learning about the two ways of a possible module frontend presentation.

 Our starting point is a fresh [LUYA kickstarter installation](https://luya.io/guide/install).

 ## Create the module using the LUYA code wizard

-As described in the [LUYA  guide](https://luya.io/guide/app-admin-module) we'll create the module by using the LUYA code wizard:
+As described in the [LUYA  guide](https://luya.io/guide/app-admin-module) we will create the module by using the LUYA code wizard:

 `./vendor/bin/luya module/create`